The amount of water a plant consumes may vary depending on many factors. Mistakes in this matter can lead to trouble.

 Too much water

-One of the most serious problems in growing Blue Spruces is overwatering and root rot.
+One of the most serious problems growing Blue Spruces is overwatering and root rot.
 In most cases, this happens due to irrigation on a schedule.
-As a result, the soil gets very wet and the roots start to rot.
+As a result, the soil gets very wet, and the roots start to rot.
 The needles may become discolored or brown.

-Unfortunately, root rot is very difficult to treat so avoid overwatering and only water when the soil is a few inches dry.
+Unfortunately, root rot is difficult to treat, so avoid overwatering and only water when the soil is a few inches dry.

 Root rot can also be caused by poorly drained soil or a high water table.
-To fix this you need to put about half a bucket of stones in the bottom of the planting hole and improve the native soil by mixing it with a soil conditioner.
+To fix this, you must put about half a bucket of stones at the bottom of the planting hole and improve the native soil by mixing it with a soil conditioner.

 Another cause of overwatering is rainwater.
-If the Blue Spruce grows close to where the rainwater drains off the roof, the roots can also start to rot.
+If the Blue Spruce grows near the rainwater drains off the roof, the roots can also start to rot.
 To fix this, divert all water flows in a line away from the spruce.

 Dehydration

 Blue spruce is especially susceptible to lack of water in the first and second years after planting.
-This is due to the fact that the roots have not yet penetrated into the surrounding soil and the tree receives water only from the volume of soil in which it was potted.
+This is because the roots have not yet penetrated the surrounding soil, and the tree receives water only from the volume of soil in which it was potted.

 If the plant is not watered in time during this period, it can drop its needles and die.